trevorsaudi/trevorsaudi.github.io/content/posts/2023-01-25_Code_Review_02/index.md

 ```
 {{< alert >}}

-The problem with this implementation is the filter can be bypassed e.g using `URL encoded characters like  %2e%2e`  and other methods
+The problem with this implementation is the filter can be bypassed e.g using `URL encoded characters like  %2e%2e which represents a dot(.)`  and other methods

 {{< /alert >}}